razorpay/metro/docs/docs/guides/receiving/retry.md

 * Maximum number of delivery attempts: The default is 5 delivery attempts and you can specify between 5-100 delivery attempts.
 * Project with the dead-letter topic: If the dead-letter topic is in a different project from the subscription, you must specify the project with the dead-letter topic.

 You can't enable message ordering and use a dead-letter topic.
-Pub/Sub forwards messages to dead-letter topics on a best-effort basis, which might prevent Metro from redelivering messages in order.
+Metro forwards messages to dead-letter topics on a best-effort basis, which might prevent Metro from redelivering messages in order.